more-please/more-fixed-cpp/README.md

 runs may give different output for identical input).
 32-bit fixed-point arithmetic should be exactly reproducible on all conventional computers.

-In Box2D, for example, this means you can run the same physics calculation on two different machines and be sure of getting the same result.
+In Box2D, for example, that would mean you could run the same physics calculation on two different machines and be sure of getting the same result.

 ## Caveats